Plant DetailShow Menu

 Poison Symptoms:

 TOXIC ONLY IF LARGE QUANTITIES EATEN.
-Seeds cause difficult breathing, trembling, spasms, and coma of short duration.
+Ingesting seeds can cause difficult breathing, trembling, spasms, and coma of short duration.
 Stems, leaves, seeds contain cyanide, particularly toxic in the process of wilting: brick red mucous membranes, dilated pupils, panting, shock.

 Poison Toxic Principle: